clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

       Figure 14: :guilabel:`Set mount point of sda3`

-   The final :guilabel:`Set mount points` menu item will look like figure 15:
+   The final :guilabel:`Set mount points` menu item looks like figure 15:

    .. figure:: figures/cgdisk-manual-install-15.png
       :scale: 50 %
       :alt: Set mount point completed

-      Figure 15: :guilabel:`Set mount point completed`
+      Figure 15: :guilabel:`Set mount points completed`

 #.
-Move your cursor to the :guilabel:`< Next >` button and press :kbd:`Enter`
+Select the :guilabel:`< Next >` button and press :kbd:`Enter` to proceed to
-   to proceed to the :guilabel:`Warning!` menu to accept your changes as shown in figure 16. highlight the :guilabel:`< Yes >` button and press :kbd:`Enter` to accept these changes and move on to the next step of the
+   the :guilabel:`Warning!` menu to accept your changes as shown in figure 16.
-   |CL| manual install process.

    .. figure:: figures/cgdisk-manual-install-16.png
       :scale: 50 %
       :alt: Warning

       Figure 16: :guilabel:`Warning`

+   Highlight the :guilabel:`< Yes >` button and press :kbd:`Enter` to accept these changes and move on to the next step of the |CL| manual install process.

    This completes the process of manually setting up your hard drive partitions and you can now :ref:`continue with the Clear Linux manual